Police kill man trying to steal helicopter at Oregon airport

 "The Lord above took care of us today.
 I know that because he was 10 feet from us and looked directly at us," Neal told CNN affiliate KPTV.

-The airport was being searched by authorities, and the Washington County Major Crimes Unit is handling the case.
+The airport was being searched by authorities, officials said earlier.
+The Washington County Major Crimes Unit is handling the case.

 The Federal Aviation Administration has also been notified of the situation.